hugomods/hugopress/README.md

 ### Create a HugoPress Theme

-Just use the built-in [`baseof.html`](https://github.com/razonyang/hugopress/blob/main/layouts/_default/baseof.html) partial.

-Or modify it as following for getting much more flexible, and then override the `theme` blocks.
+Modify your `baseof.html` as following for getting much more flexible, and then override the `theme` blocks.

 ```go
 {{/* layouts/_default/baseof.html */}}